 Simplify data visualization using built-in Amazon OpenSearch Service support for Kibana, including a default set of preconfigured dashboards that give you a first glimpse into the customization capabilities of Kibana.

-The Centralized Logging solution contains the following components: log ingestion, log indexing, and visualization.
+The Centralized Logging on AWS solution contains the following components: log ingestion, log indexing, and visualization.
 You must deploy the AWS CloudFormation template in the AWS account where you intend to store your log data.

 Step 1a - Log ingestion

 Amazon CloudWatch Logs destinations deploy in the primary account and are created with the required permissions in each of the selected Regions.
 You can configure CloudWatch Logs subscription filters for log groups to be streamed to the Centralized Logging on AWS account.

 Once the log events stream to Kinesis Data Streams, the service invokes an AWS Lambda function to transform each log event to an Amazon OpenSearch Service document, which is then put into Kinesis Data Firehose.
 You can monitor Kinesis Data Firehose while it sends custom CloudWatch Logs containing detailed monitoring data for each delivery stream.

 Amazon OpenSearch Service and Kibana provide data visualization and exploration support.
 An Amazon OpenSearch Service domain is created inside an Amazon VPC, preventing public access to the Kibana dashboard.
 Optionally, a Microsoft Windows Jumpbox Server can be launched to access the Amazon OpenSearch Service cluster and Kibana dashboard.